DataDog/dd-trace-dotnet/docs/Datadog.Trace/README.md

 ### Updates for supported .NET versions

-Version 2.0 of _Datadog.Trace_ added support for .NET Core 6.0 and raised the minimum supported version of .NET Framework from .NET Framework 4.5 to .NET Framework 4.6.1.
+Version 2.0 of _Datadog.Trace_ added support for .NET 6.0 and raised the minimum supported version of .NET Framework from .NET Framework 4.5 to .NET Framework 4.6.1.
 If you are currently targeting version < 4.6.1, we suggest you upgrade [in line with Microsoft's guidance](https://docs.microsoft.com/en-us/lifecycle/products/microsoft-net-framework).

 For full details of supported versions, see [our documentation on .NET Framework compatibility requirements](https://docs.datadoghq.com/tracing/setup_overview/compatibility_requirements/dotnet-framework) and [.NET/.NET Core compatibility requirements](https://docs.datadoghq.com/tracing/setup_overview/compatibility_requirements/dotnet-core).